raspberrypilearning/people-in-space-indicator/en/step_3.md

 For this project, you're going to use the [International Space Station APIs](https://github.com/corquaid/international-space-station-APIs), maintained and provided for free by [Cormac Quaid](https://github.com/corquaid).

 --- task ---
-+ Open a browser window and then navigate to [https://corquaid.github.io/international-space-station-APIs/JSON/people-in-space.json](https://corquaid.github.io/international-space-station-APIs/JSON/people-in-space.json){:target="_blank"}.
++ Open this link in a web browser [https://corquaid.github.io/international-space-station-APIs/JSON/people-in-space.json](https://corquaid.github.io/international-space-station-APIs/JSON/people-in-space.json){:target="_blank"}

 --- /task ---

-The web page shows some code called a JSON string:
+The web page shows some data in a format called JSON:

 --- code ---
 ---